 So that’s where we are – so the individual looking for a US based IP address is probably trying to watch, download or buy something from a US site like Hulu whilst physically located outside the USA.
 Fortunately in most circumstances there are ways around this – which I will just list below.

-First the Technologies – there are two main ways of bypassing these restrictions, both of which involve masking your true IP address and presenting a different one to the web site you are visiting.
+First the Technologies – there are two main ways of bypassing these restrictions, both of which involve masking your true IP address and presenting a fake ip address like this to the web site you are visiting.
 You can either use a proxy or VPN server – both can hide your true IP address to some extent.
 They function in similar ways however the proxy server routes traffic from a specific application or software (in our case usually the browser) to the proxy server.
 Whereas the VPN is a secure, encrypted tunnel which routes all traffic from your computer through the remote VPN server.
 Both have their advantages and disadvantages – in practice a VPN is normally harder to detect by the web sites however there is normally a slight overhead on speed due to the encryption.
 Which one you select is normally down to your primary requirements – a VPN offers security and is required for a lot of media sites like Hulu and NBC, whilst a proxy server works best for the BBC Iplayer (although a VPN still works too!)

 Finding a Server for our US IP Address